Laura Kina: Asian American Studies

 Kina is Interim Professor of Art, Media, and Design Professor.
 Kina teaches courses on Asian American Arts and Culture at DePaul.
 Kina has also been involved with Asian American arts organizations such as DestinAsian (1992–1995), Foundation for Asian American Independent Media (1995-), Asian American Artists Collective-Chicago and Project A (2001-), and the Diasporic Asian Arts Network (2009-).

 Critical Mixed Race Studies

 Kina is collaborating with Wei Ming Dariotis, Assistant Professor Asian American Studies San Francisco State University, and Camilla Fojas, Associate Professor and Chair Latin American and Latino Studies DePaul University, to found a national association for Critical Mixed Race Studies (CMRS).
 She helped created the biannual Critical Mixed Race Studies Conference held at DePaul University in 2010, which brings together over 400 scholars from across the U.S., Canada, U.K., and other countries.
 Kina is a community arts advisory member of the Mavin Foundation's Mixed Heritage Center.
 Kina and Dariotis produced a book and chaste project titled "War Baby/Love Child: Mixed Race Asian American Art" (University of Washington Press) in 2013.
 Kina teaches a course on Mixed Race Art & Identity at DePaul University.

+Awards and Accomplishments

+Kina's work has been displayed in exhibitions across the United States, including institutions such as the Chicago Cultural Center, the Japanese American National Museum, DePaul University, the Rose Art Museum, Spertus Museum, and the Wing Luke Museum.
+Her work has also been displayed internationally, including at the India Habitat Centre, India International Centre, Nehru art Centre, the Mingei International Museum, and the Okinawa Prefectural Art Museum.

+Kina has received several institutional awards and fellowships for her contributions to contemporary art, education, and children's literature: